-- Improved choice by developing and improving public transport, cycling and walking networks. - The facilitation of modes of transport that reduce carbon emissions and improve air quality. - Improvements and development of road, rail and water freight routes to support the sustainable and efficient movement of goods. - Reduction in the negative impact of road traffic, for example, congestion and road accidents. - Working with partners to support and promote sustainable modes and low emission travel choices. - Ensuring that land use planning decisions support and promote sustainable travel. - Building, maintaining and managing the transport network in a way that reduces CO2, addresses air quality problems and minimises transport's impact on the environment. - In some circumstances, the re-allocation of existing roadspace to more sustainable transport modes.
+- Improved choice by developing and improving public transport, cycling and walking networks. - The facilitation of modes of transport that reduce carbon emissions and improve air quality. - Improvements and development of road, rail and water freight routes to support the sustainable and efficient movement of goods. - Reduction in the negative impact of road traffic, for example, congestion and road accidents. - Working with partners to support and promote sustainable modes and low emission travel choices. - Ensuring that land use planning decisions support and promote sustainable travel. - Building, maintaining and managing the transport network in a way that reduces CO2, addresses air quality problems and minimises transport's impact on the environment.

-Local/ National Funding СРО CIL/ Section 106 Planning Management Other Local Plan/ SPD/Regeneration Framework Policy TP38 1 1 1 1 1 1 the most sustainable and safest way.
+Local/ National Funding СРО CIL/ Section 106 Planning Management Other Local Plan/ SPD/Regeneration Framework Policy TP37 1 1 1 1 1 1 the most sustainable and safest way.
 Achieving this will require a road user hierarchy that favours sustainable modes of transport.
 Any development of the transport network will need to consider the impact of schemes on different road users and take this hierarchy into account to resolve competing demands.
 It will be necessary to strike a balance between the needs of road users and the function of different routes.